whennemuth/kuali-cloudformation/kuali_waf/README.md

     This will prevent interference with the exception in the Rice-Identity-Service-Rule.
 The Rice-Identity-Service-Rule will re-engage the rule if its own exception has been satisfied.
   - *NOTE: The Main XssRule is deactivated because due to redundancy - the same actions & criterion are duplicated in AWSManagedRulesCommonRuleSet.*

+3. **Flood protection:**
+   One of the WebAcl blocking rules activates after the 50th http request is detected against the load balancer within a 5 minute interval originating from the same IP address.
+It has been found that busy clicking, combined with "chatty" api calls of kc can easily exceed this limit.
+When exceeded, the user will start to see 403 status codes in their browser.
+To avoid this, the request threshold of the WebAcl HttpFloodProtectionRateBasedRule has been increased to 2000.
+This limit should go beyond what any single user can rack up for http hits in 5 minutes.

 ### Upload the template to S3: